 Regal Consulting, LLC ("Regal") initiated litigation against the Company in Clark County District Court, Nevada.
-Regal is demanding approximately \$400,000 and 60,000 shares of the Company's common stock as payment for services that Regal purports to have performed.
-Regal additionally claims that \$106,500 remains due on a Convertible Note executed by the Company in May of 2017 (the "2017 Note"), and asserts that it is owed in excess of \$100,000 in penalties in connection with the Company's refusal to honor certain Conversion Notices.
+Regal was demanding approximately \$400,000 and 60 shares of the Company's common stock as payment for services that Regal purports to have performed.
+Regal additionally claimed that \$106,500 remained due on a Convertible Note executed by the Company in May of 2017 and asserted that it was owed in excess of \$100,000 in penalties in connection with the Company's refusal to honor certain Conversion Notices.
 The Company filed an Answer and Counterclaim, denying liability and alleging that Regal procured by fraud the Company's execution of various consulting agreements and additionally failed to provide the consulting services contemplated by said agreements.

-The discovery process is ongoing.
-In addition, the parties have agreed to mediate their dispute and are in the process of selecting a mediator and scheduling their mediation.
+On December 23, 2020, the parties mediated their dispute and negotiated a settlement agreement.
+On March 15, 2021, the Company entered into a Settlement and Mutual Release Agreement with Regal whereby both parties agreed to settle all claims and liabilities under the August 10, 2017 Convertible note (see Note 6) for a total of \$100,000.
+All other terms of the August 10, 2017 Convertible Note shall remain in full force and effect.
+Both parties agree that all future penalties under this convertible note are waived unless the Company fails to authorize the issuance of the requested shares upon conversion.
+The Company has the right to pay off the balance of any remaining amounts dues under this convertible note in cash at any time 61 days after March 15, 2021.
+Prior to the Settlement Agreement, the Company recognized loss from settlement of debt of \$43,238 during the nine months ended March 31, 2021.